aleklisi/The-Sound-Of-Erlang/article.md

 beats_per_minute() -> 120.
 ```

-You can recompile and run the script or just listen to the result [here](/out/the_sound_of_Erlang.mp3).
+You can recompile and run the script or just listen to the result [here](/out/StarErlang.mp3).
-The result can be saved to `out/the_sound_of_Erlang.raw`.
-I hope you recognize the melody I picked [Disturbed - The Sound Of Silence](https://i.pinimg.com/originals/32/89/9a/32899a5d903aa1650ca1d5ebb5dab9dd.gif) that starts with "Hello darkness, my old friend
+The result can be saved to `out/StarErlang.raw`.
-I've come to talk with you again".
+I hope you recognize the melody I picked [Star Wars (Main Theme)](https://www.musicnotes.com/images/productimages/large/mtd/MN0127456.gif).

 Last but not least let's introduce an Erlang behavior for a melody.
 Create a new file `src/melody.erl` and define a melody behavior there.